tldr-pages/tldr/pages/windows/get-filehash.md

 `Get-FileHash {{path/to/file}}`

-- Get a file's hash using the SHA1, SHA256, SHA384, SHA512, or MD5 algorithm:
+- Calculate a hash for a specified file using a specified algorithm:

 `Get-FileHash {{path/to/file}} -Algorithm {{SHA1|SHA384|SHA256|SHA512|MD5}}`